Temporal Dependencies in Feature Importance for Time Series Predictions: Experiments

-MIMIC III is a multivariate time series clinical dataset with a number of vital and lab measurements taken over time for around 40000 patients at the Beth Israel Deaconess Medical Center in Boston, MA \cite{mimiciii}.
-MIMIC III is used in the FIT paper to construct the MIMIC-mortality experiment, which uses 8 vital and 20 lab measurements hourly over a 48 hour period to predict patient mortality.
-As shown in Table~\ref{mimicmortality}, the WinIT method is a significant improvement over FIT and other explainability methods on the MIMIC-mortality experiment.
-In fact, we see a $2.47 \times$ improvement over FIT when calculating AUC Drop in the top 5\% of features and a $1.36 \times$ improvement when calculating AUC Drop in the top 50 features.
+\textbf{Dataset} MIMIC-III is a multivariate clinical time series dataset with a range of vital and lab measurements taken over time for around 40,000 patients at the Beth Israel Deaconess Medical Center in Boston, MA \citep{mimiciii}.
+It is widely used in healthcare and medical AI-related research.
+There are multiple tasks associated, including mortality, length-of-stay prediction, and phenotyping ~\citep{mimic-extract}.
+We follow the pre-processing procedure described in \citet{tonekaboni20} and use 8 vitals and 20 lab measurements hourly over a 48-hour period to predict patient mortality.

-Adjusting the window size can lead to different performance in all settings.
-WinIT with different lookback windows of size 1, 5, 10, and 15 shows improving performance in AUC Drop (Top 5\%) in the real-world setting of the MIMIC-mortality task as seen in Figure~\ref{fig:mimic-windows}.
-AUC Drop (Top 50), while outperforming all other methods, does exhibit more variance and does not improve with window size.
-This may be because only a few features benefit from the additional information related to delays between feature changes and label changes.
-It may also be that globally important features from the Top 5\% display more temporal dependence than other features.
+\textbf{Evaluation} We report performance using both global and local evaluation, as is done in~\citet{tonekaboni20}.
+The global method corresponds to measuring the impact of removing the observations with the highest (top $5\%$) importance scores across the test set.
+While the local method corresponds to removing the observations with the highest (top $K=50$) importance scores within each instance.
+For both experiments we present the metrics AUC drop and average prediction change when important features are masked.
+Average prediction change, defined as the average absolute prediction change, allows us to evaluate the explainability method without relying on the ground truth labels in the dataset.
+Our base model has an AUC of $0.81 \pm 0.003$ in the test set.
+For the masking method, we use the END masking method from \citet{tonekaboni20} for comparison purposes (See Section \ref{without-gt}).
+We explore the impact of other masking strategies in Section \ref{subsec:masking-strat}.

+\textbf{Results.} Our main results are presented in Table~\ref{table:mimicmortality}.
+WinIT uses a window size of $10$.
+We can see that WinIT significantly outperforms all the other methods for both the global top 5\% and local $K=50$ experiments.
+WinIT improves over baselines both in terms of identifying observations that impact AUC most and the change in prediction.
+WinIT has a 44\% increase in AUC Drop and 15\% increase in prediction change over the leading baseline Dynamask on the top 5\% experiment.
+Compared to other feature removal based methods, FO, AFO and FIT, the gain is even larger.